MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 For more information, see [Add Microsoft Defender for Endpoint to macOS devices using Microsoft Intune](/mem/intune/apps/apps-advanced-threat-protection-macos).

 > [!IMPORTANT]
-> You should create and deploy the configuration profiles in the above order (step 1-13) for a successful system configuration.
+> You should create and deploy the configuration profiles in the order specified (steps 1-13) for a successful system configuration.

 #### Step 15: Download the onboarding package